fablabbcn/mdef-docs/docs/2023-24/year-1/t3/communicating-ideas/index.md

 - Creation of Multimedia Content: Guide students in the creation of attractive and professional content, such as teaser videos, to promote their projects.
 - Preparation of Effective Presentations: Assist students in developing and perfecting their elevator pitch and other oral presentation forms in front of different audiences.

+- Understanding project’s narratives and storytelling
+-  Develop a written publication

 ### Methodological Strategies

 - Case studies.